pixelgod0/coffeezhs/plugins/web-search/README.md

 ### Custom search engines

 If you want to add other search contexts to the plugin, you can use the `$ZSH_WEB_SEARCH_ENGINES` variable.
-Set it before Oh My Zsh is sourced, with the following format:
+Set it before CoffeeZHS is sourced, with the following format:

 ```zsh
 ZSH_WEB_SEARCH_ENGINES=(